GnomeBob/GnomeBob/README.md

-Hi, I'm GnomeBob
+Hi, I'm GnomeBob!
+I am the official owner of Aero Client, and EaglercraftX 1.8.8 client with Shadow Client, created by PeytonPlayz585, as a base.
-Owner of Eaglercraft Aero Client for 1.8.8.
+I am 13 years old.
+My Discord: GnomeBob#2662
-13 y/o
+My skills: HTML, CSS and JavaScript.